vaibhavkatariya007/ssr-react/README.md

 Express is used for serving react application via express server.<br/>
 Ant design is used for UI. <br/>
-Chart.js/react-charts is used for line graph.
+Chart.js/react-charts is used for line graph. <br/>
 Enzyme is used for testing the components.

 ### `yarn test`

-To run the test cases, which will test the existence and correct rendering of the components.
+This will test the existence and correct rendering of the components.